 Erythema elevatum diutinum is a rare chronic dermatosis characterised by red-brown papules and nodules often on the dorsal hands and other extensor surfaces.
-There may be associated systemic symptoms such as arthralgia, and associations with haematological and rheumatological conditions have been reported.
+The skin lesions may be associated with systemic symptoms such as arthralgia, and associations with haematological and rheumatological conditions have been reported.

-In erythema elevatum diutinum, there is sparing of papillary and periadnexal dermis (Figures 1, 2).
-Vascular infiltration in the upper and mid dermis with predominant neutrophils and lesser numbers of lymphocytes, eosinophils and plasma cells (Figures 3, 4, 5).
+In erythema elevatum diutinum, there is sparing of the papillary and periadnexal dermis (Figures 1, 2).
+Vascular infiltration in the upper and mid-dermis with predominant neutrophils and fewer lymphocytes, eosinophils and plasma cells (Figures 3, 4, 5).
 Leucocytoclasia is commonly seen in fresh lesions (Figure 5).
-Later lesions develop sclerosis with plasma cells and residual foci of leucocytoclastic vasculitis.
-The sclerosis may be striking have a storiform pattern (Figures 1, 4).
+Later lesions develop sclerosis with plasma cells and residual foci of leukocytoclastic vasculitis.
+Sclerosis may be striking and have a storiform pattern (Figures 1, 4).

-Dermatofibroma: Later fibrotic stages of erythema elevatum diutinum may minimc dermatofibroma but lack peripheral collagen entrapment and epidermal hyperplasia.
+Dermatofibroma — later fibrotic stages of erythema elevatum diutinum may mimic dermatofibroma but lack peripheral collagen entrapment and epidermal hyperplasia.

-Eosinophilic angiocentric fibrosis: Characterised by fibrosis (which may be storiform) surrounding small arteries of the orbit and upper respiratory tract.
-Mixed inflammatory infiltrate with predominant eosinophils.
+Eosinophilic angiocentric fibrosis — characterised by fibrosis (which may be storiform) surrounding small arteries of the orbit and upper respiratory tract.
+Mixed inflammatory infiltrates with predominant eosinophils.
 Recently an association with increased IgG4 has been reported.